Welcome to Lindstruments

 Having spent the period 2010-2016 developing his instruments, Donald returned to live performance during 2016, appearing on STVs The Riverside Show with Alasdair Roberts, and taking part in Shane Connolly's show "From Taiko to Txalaparta" as part of Celtic Connections 2017.
 During 2018 he developed the show “Standard Habbie”, with piper Fin Moore, singers Alasdair Roberts, Iona Fyfe, and Neil Sutcliffe, violinist Roo Geddes, and saxophonist Konrad Wiszniewski.
 “Standard Habbie” explores the myth and music of Habbie Simpson, the famous and lamented Piper of Kilbarchan, and formed part of the programme of Glasgow’s Piping Live festival in August 2018.

-Donald was Scottish Smallpipes tutor at The National Piping Centre in Otago Street, Glasgow (formerly The College of Piping) from 2017-2019, convener of the Lowland & Border Pipers Society, prior to his departure for Ascension Island where he currently resides.
-He is a founder & member of The Glasgow Smallpipers, and founder of the Ascension Island Pipe Band.
+Donald was Scottish Smallpipes tutor at The National Piping Centre in Otago Street, Glasgow (formerly The College of Piping) from 2017-2019, convener of the Lowland & Border Pipers Society, prior to his departure for Ascension Island in 2019.
+Since 2022 he has been resident in the Orkney Islands.